m3at/Labelizer/README.md

-*Work in progress*

----
 # Labelizer

-This code build a [LSTM Neural Network](https://en.wikipedia.org/wiki/Long_short_term_memory) to classify sentences in a scientific abstract into a set of labels.
+This code build a [LSTM Neural Network](https://en.wikipedia.org/wiki/Long_short_term_memory) to classify sentences from a scientific abstract into a set of labels.